govardhan-ks/ch-widget-sdk/README.md

 ### 2. Web Component Integration
 When running as a standalone web component, the SDK automatically detects the web component and uses DOM events for communication. **No additional setup required.**

+**🎨 Automatic Theme Updates**: Both integration methods support automatic theme updates.
+When the host application changes themes, all widgets automatically receive the new theme values without any manual subscription or handling required.

 **Automatic Detection**: The SDK automatically detects web components by:
 - Finding custom elements with hyphenated tag names (e.g., `<my-widget>`)
 - Using the current script context to locate the web component